 - Sole proprietorship.
-The individual who owns the business. - Corporation (including an LLC treated as a corporation).
-The president, vice president, or other principal officer. - Partnership (including an LLC treated as a partnership) or unincorporated organization.
-A responsible and duly authorized member or officer having knowledge of its affairs. - Single member limited liability company (LLC) treated as a disregarded entity.
-The owner of the limited liability company (LLC). - Trust or estate.
+The individual who owns the business. - Corporation (including a limited liability company (LLC) treated as a corporation).
+The president, vice president, or other principal officer duly authorized to sign. - · Partnership (including an LLC treated as a partnership) or unincorporated organization.
+A responsible and duly authorized member or officer having knowledge of its affairs. - · Single member limited liability company (LLC) treated as a disregarded entity for federal income tax purposes.
+The owner of the LLC or principal officer duly authorized to sign.

+• Trust or estate.
 The fiduciary.

-Form 8027 may also be signed by a duly authorized agent of the taxpayer if a valid power of attorney has been filed.
+Form 8027 may also be signed by a duly authorized agent of the taxpayer if a valid power of attorney has been

 Alternative signature method.
 Corporate officers or duly authorized agents may sign Form 8027 by rubber stamp, mechanical device, or computer software program.
 For details and required documentation, see Rev. Proc.
 2005-39.
 You can find Rev. Proc.
-2005-39, 2005-28 I.R.B.
-82 at www.irs.gov/pub/irs-irbs/irb05-28.pdf.
+2005-39, on page 82 of Internal Revenue Bulletin 2005-28 at www.irs.gov/irb/ 2005-28_IRB/ar16.html.